coolmsg/coolmsg-spec/V1-SPEC.md

 A server may process messages concurrently, or serially depending on the application, but messages always arrive in the order they were sent.

+RequestID's are effectively never reused as they are incremented until overflow .

 ## Wire format